-The Future is here, or is it? , Amiga had one “real” rival back in the 80’s and early 90’s and that was the ATARI ST range, a machine that was quite rubbish compared to the Amiga 500 and up range but it had some features that made it really popular even though the “only” thing it had by default was that famous MIDI feature and ofcourse one of the best music application series ever made…CuBase?
+The Future is here, or is it? , Amiga had one “real” rival back in the 80’s and early 90’s and that was the ATARI ST range, a machine that was quite rubbish compared to the Amiga 500 and up range but it had some features that made it really popular even though the “only” thing it had by default was that famous MIDI feature and of course one of the best music application series ever made…Cubase?

-Luckily for us Amiga users this trend started to go away when the Amiga passed the Atari ST in just about every aspect (sales and support beeing the main things i guess) and when huge Amiga only franchises appeared…well , we said bye to Atari ST fast and laughed in their face while firing up games that the Atari could only dream of.
+Luckily for us Amiga users this trend started to go away when the Amiga passed the Atari ST in just about every aspect (sales and support being the main things i guess) and when huge Amiga only franchises appeared…well , we said bye to Atari ST fast and laughed in their face while firing up games that the Atari could only dream of.

 Time heals all wounds it seems, fanboys have gone away and wars have turned to consoles and/or just simply faded away and while both markets have more or less stagnated in the games department they both still have some games every year and for instance we Amiga users have 3 OS’s in development still whereas we have some fanboy wars as the love towards AmigaOS4 and MorphOS is quite strong.

-Amazingly enough he managed to reverse engineer quite fast and the game turned out to be very smooth and very good work, he also went as far as supporting the game with more features, sadly some users was sad because his game required more memory and a faster cpu than expected (020 and 2mb ram if i remember correctly) but as it most people either use an upgraded Classic or an AGA or even RTG/UAE setup today..well that wasn’t too much of a problem.
+Amazingly enough he managed to reverse engineer quite fast and the game turned out to be very smooth and very good work, he also went as far as supporting the game with more features, sadly some users was sad because his game required more memory and a faster CPU than expected (020 and 2mb ram if i remember correctly) but as it most people either use an upgraded Classic or an AGA or even RTG/UAE setup today..well that wasn’t too much of a problem.

 Philippe Guichardon (Meynaf)‘s second game was Joust, another great port of an already extremely popular Arcade/Atari ST game but this was always a game that whatever platform it was released on a game that i hated and found annoying.

-After these 3 games Meynaf went quiet, had he lost interest in reverse engineering old ST games?, forums started to get worried threads and lots of speculations but luckily he hadn’t quit doing these ports and said that he was taking requests for other games to port/reverse engineer.
+After these 3 games, Meynaf went quiet, had he lost interest in reverse engineering old ST games? forums started to get worried threads and lots of speculations but luckily he hadn’t quit doing these ports and said that he was taking requests for other games to port/reverse engineer.

 Some months passed and then all of a sudden a very huge surprise appeared and that was that he was back with another game and this time a huge game.

-Philippe Guichardon (Meynaf)‘s 4th game was International karate , forums went wild and i was super excited as International Karate on the C64 was amazing and same with IK+ but as soon as i fired the ST port up …what a crappy game it turned out to be and it wasn’t because of the port as that was fine as the problem lied in the actual game itself, bad graphics, horrible sound and a gameplay that made even the worst beat em up games from early Amiga days to look like and play like a AAA title.
+Philippe Guichardon (Meynaf)‘s 4th game was International karate, forums went wild and i was super excited as International Karate on the C64 was amazing and same with IK+ but as soon as i fired the ST port up …what a crappy game it turned out to be and it wasn’t because of the port as that was fine as the problem lied in the actual game itself, bad graphics, horrible sound and a gameplay that made even the worst beat em up games from early Amiga days to look like and play like an AAA title.

 Philippe Guichardon (Meynaf)‘s went quiet again, had he got enough after people didn’t enjoy International Karate? so far that is his last port/Reversed Engineered ST game.